Contact us for more information about our neurosurgical care or to arrange a consultation or referral

 The Ochsner LSU Health Shreveport Neurosurgery Department is a group of exceptionally talented experts committed to providing comprehensive patient care using the most innovative surgical approaches and embraces a level of care that prioritizes our patient’s long-term quality of life.

 Working collaboratively with other medical specialists, we treat adult and pediatric patients for a broad spectrum of neurological conditions.
-We offer advanced neuroscience treatment treatments and facilities, including:

 We specialize in treating a wide range of conditions that affect the brain, spine and nerves, including:

 We also offer several advanced subspecialties of neurosurgery, including: